networktocode/jdiff/README.md

 ## Usage

+Comparison and testing of the data structures in 'jdiff' is performed through one of the built-in `CheckType` type objects, which are explained below in more detail.

-A `jdiff` Check accepts two Python dictionaries as input: the reference object and the comparison object.
-The reference object is used as the intended or accepted state and it's keys and values are compared against the comparison object.
-The comparison is done through a 'CheckType' object, which are further explained below.
-Additionally, `jdiff` is focused on the comparison of the two objects and the testing of the values, not retrieving the data.
+A `jdiff` `CheckType` accepts two Python dictionaries as input: the reference object and the comparison object.
+The reference object is used as the intended or accepted state and its keys and values are compared against the key-value pairs in the comparison object.

+It's worth pointing out that `jdiff` is focused on the comparison of the two objects and the testing of the values, not retrieving the data.

 ### Getting started